Local-global principles for norm one tori over semi-global fields: Introduction

-For a finite extension $L/F,$ let $T_{L/F}$ denote the norm one torus associated to $L/F$.
-For any extension $N/F,$ Let $RT_{L/F}(N)$ be subgroup of $T_{L/F}(N)$ consisting of $R$-trivial elements (c.f. section 2).
-The above theorem follows from the following more general theorem (\ref{dvrsha}):
+For a finite separable extension $L/F,$ let $T_{L/F}$ denote the norm one torus associated to $L/F$.
+For any extension $N/F,$ let $RT_{L/F}(N)$ be the subgroup of $T_{L/F}(N)$ consisting of $R$-trivial elements (see Subsection \ref{Requivalence}).
+The above theorem follows from the following more general theorem (\ref{dvrsha}), where we allow more general residue fields $\kappa$:

-\begin{theorem} Let $K$ be a complete discretely valued field with residue field $\kappa $ and $F$ be the function field of a curve over $K.$ Let $\XX_0$ be a regular proper model of $F$ with reduced special fibre $X_0$ a union of regular curves with normal crossings.
-Let $L/F$ be a Galois extension over $F$ of degree $n.$ Suppose \\ $\bullet$ $n$ is coprime to char$(\kappa ),$ \\ $\bullet$ $K$ contains a primitive $n^{\rm th}$ root of unity $\rho,$ \\ $\bullet$ for all finite extensions $\kappa '/ \kappa $ and for all finite Galois extensions $l/\kappa '$ of degree $d$ dividing $n,$ \\ $\bullet$ the graph associated to $\XX_0$ is a tree. \\ Then the local-global principle holds for $T_{L/F}$-torsors. \end{theorem}
+\begin{theorem} Let $K$ be a complete discretely valued field with residue field $\kappa $ and $F$ be the function field of a smooth, projective, geometrically integral curve over $K.$ Let $\XX_0$ be a regular proper model of $F$ with reduced special fibre $X_0$ a union of regular curves with normal crossings.
+Let $L/F$ be a Galois extension over $F$ of degree $n.$ Suppose that the graph associated to $\XX_0$ is a tree and:\\